Lactose intolerance: Causes

 Lactose intolerance is a consequence of lactase deficiency, which may be genetic (primary hypolactasia and primary congenital alactasia) or environmentally induced (secondary or acquired hypolactasia).
 In either case, symptoms are caused by insufficient levels of lactase in the lining of the duodenum.
 Lactose, a disaccharide molecule found in milk and dairy products, cannot be directly absorbed through the wall of the small intestine into the bloodstream, so, in the absence of lactase, passes intact into the colon.
 Bacteria in the colon can metabolise lactose, and the resulting fermentation produces copious amounts of gas (a mixture of hydrogen, carbon dioxide, and methane) that causes the various abdominal symptoms.
 The unabsorbed sugars and fermentation products also raise the osmotic pressure of the colon, causing an increased flow of water into the bowels (diarrhea).

 Lactose intolerance in infants (congenital lactase deficiency) is caused by mutations in the LCT gene.
 The LCT gene provides the instructions for making lactase.
 Mutations are believed to interfere with the function of lactase, causing affected infants to have a severely impaired ability to digest lactose in breast milk or formula.
 Lactose intolerance in adulthood is a result of gradually decreasing activity (expression) of the LCT gene after infancy, which occurs in most humans.
 The specific DNA sequence in the MCM6 gene helps control whether the LCT gene is turned on or off.
 At least several thousand years ago, some humans developed a mutation in the MCM6 gene that keeps the LCT gene turned on even after breast feeding is stopped.
 Populations that are lactose intolerant lack this mutation.
 The LCT and MCM6 genes are both located on the long arm (q) of chromosome 2 in region 21.
 The locus can be expressed as 2q21.
 The lactase deficiency also could be linked to certain heritages and varies widely.
 A 2016 study of over 60,000 participants from 89 countries found regional prevalence of lactose malabsorption was "64% (54–74) in Asia (except Middle East), 47% (33–61) in eastern Europe, Russia, and former Soviet Republics, 38% (CI 18–57) in Latin America, 70% (57–83) in the Middle East, 66% (45–88) in northern Africa, 42% (13–71) in northern America, 45% (19–71) in Oceania, 63% (54–72) in sub-Saharan Africa, and 28% (19–37) in northern, southern and western Europe."
-According to Johns Hopkins Medicine, lactose intolerance is more common in Asian Americans, African Americans, Mexican Americans, and Native Americans.
+According to Johns Hopkins Medicine, in the United States lactose intolerance is more common in Asian Americans, African Americans, Mexican Americans, and Native Americans.
 Analysis of the DNA of 94 ancient skeletons in Europe and Russia concluded that the mutation for lactose tolerance appeared about 4,300 years ago and spread throughout the European population.